yshavit/effesvm_j/notes/bytecode.md

 ### type typedesc @item -> isOfRightType

-Pops the topmost item.
-Pushes a True to the stack iff the item was an EffesRef whose type matched the typedesc, which is something like `List`, `Cat|Dog`, etc. Pushes a False to the stack in all other cases.
+Pops the topemost item.
+Pushes a True to the stack if its type matches the typedesc, which is something like `Cat`.
+Pushes a False otherwise.

+### typp

+Works like `type`, except that it only peeks for the top item (instead of popping it).

 ### call classname functionname [@arg0 ... arg@1] -> result